 Serum iron concentration

-The method recommended by the [9] for the estimation of serum iron depending on liberating iron from its binding with transferrin and estimating it with a suitable chromogen.
+The method recommended by the [9] for the estimation of serum iron depends on liberating iron from its binding with transferrin and estimating it with a suitable chromogen.

 Red blood cell count (RBC)

 The RBC count will be determined using the Schalm et al. [13] technique.
-From the blood sample, 0.002 ml of blood was pipetted and mixed to 4 ml of the red blood cell diluent in a transparent test tube.
-The red blood cell count per microliter of blood was calculated by multiplying the number of red blood cells found in each of the five groups of 16 small squares in the center of the Neubauer counting chamber by 10,000 after the blood sample had been diluted by 1.200.
+From the blood sample, 0.002 ml of blood was pipetted and mixed with 4 ml of the red blood cell diluent in a transparent test tube.
+The red blood cell count per microliter of blood was calculated by multiplying the number of red blood cells found in each of the five groups of 16 small squares in the center of the Neubauer counting chamber by 10,000 after the blood sample had been diluted by 1,200.

 Statistical Analysis

 Data collected was subjected to analysis of variance (ANOVA).
-Means were separated using Duncan New Multiple Range Test.
-Results were also analyzed using descriptive statistics mean, percentage and standard deviation.
+Means were separated using Duncan's New Multiple Range Test.
+Results were also analyzed using descriptive statistics mean, percentage, and standard deviation.

 Results